5 Feature Flag Management Pitfalls To Avoid To Keep Your Flags in Check

 Final takeaway

 Feature flags offer tremendous flexibility and power—but like with everything else—great power comes with great responsibility.
-You need to have the right systems in place to get the most out of them.
+You need to have the right systems in place to get the most out of them (and implement best practices along the way).

 While it’s possible to manage these flags manually, things can get out of control as your infrastructure becomes more complex.